ti-cortex-m4/demo-java-completablefuture/src/test/java/demo/completable_future/part1/readme.md

 ```

 The _thenCompose_ method creates a new stage, that upon completion also transforms the result of the single previous stage by the given _Function_.
 This method is similar to the _thenApply_ method described above.
-The difference is that the result of the _Function_ is a subclass of _CompletionStage_, which is useful when a transformation is a long operation that is reasonable to execute in a separate stage (possible asynchronously).
+The difference is that the result of this _Function_ is a subclass of _CompletionStage_, which is useful when a transformation is a slow operation that is reasonable to execute in a separate stage (possible asynchronously).

 ```